 Beta Beta Beta Western Regional Convention

-Student Tri-Beta society holds annual district and regional conventions of students and faculty providing a great possibility to share current research and discuss scientific issues.
+The Student Tri-Beta Society holds annual district and regional conventions of students and faculty providing a great possibility to share current research and discuss scientific issues.
 Field trips have become an important part of the national convention which is often centered around some biological feature unique to the convention locale.
-Learn more about LMU Tri-Beta Student Society
+Learn more about LMU Tri-Beta Student Society.

 The National Conference on Undergraduate Research (NCUR)

-NCUR is annual 3-day long multi-disciplinary conference for undergraduate students.30th NCUR at The University of North Carolina Asheville, April 7-9, 2016
+NCUR is an annual 3-day long multi-disciplinary conference for undergraduate students.

 The SACNAS National Conference

-SACNAS (Society for the Advancement of Chicanos and Native Americans in Science) holds its own anual conference which gathers together young researchers from all disciplines of science, technology, engineering, and mathematics.2015 SACNAS National Conference in Washington D.C.
+The Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) holds its own anual conference which gathers together young researchers from all disciplines of science, technology, engineering, and mathematics.

 The Southern California Conference on Undergraduate Research (SCCUR)